How to Register As a New Patient

 In order to access NHS primary medical services it is necessary to register with a practice.
 Any individual is free to approach any practice and ask to be accepted as a patient.
 Practices can decide which patient they accept on to their list of patients and an application may be refused if the practice has reasonable grounds for doing so, such as if a person is living outside its practice area.

-Practices are listed in the phone book, on the internet at www.nhs.uk, or at the public library.
+Practices are listed on the internet at www.nhs.uk, or at the public library.
 You can phone or visit a practice and ask if the doctor will accept you as a NHS patient.

 A person can register with a practice as a NHS patient by completing and bringing the GMS1 form together with practice questionnaires.
 Where a person is staying in a place for more than 24 hours but less than three months, they may apply to be accepted as a temporary resident by completing form GMS3: Acceptance of patients.